 His work did receive criticisms from Stephen Corry the director of Survival International for presenting false and damaging picture of tribal peoples.
 Corry claims that Jimmy Nelson’s work presents a fictionalized portrait of tribal people, but more importantly it glosses over the violence to which many of the tribes pictured are being subjected and fails to mention, that many minorities peoples, especially tribal ones, are not “disappearing” but they are being destroyed though illegal theft of their land and resources.

 Papuan tribal leader Benny Wenda has also criticized Nelson for describing his tribe as “headhunters”, when in fact Dani have never practised cannibalism ” The real headhunters are the Indonesian military who have been killing my people”.

-Mistakes made by Jimmy Does not change one fact… His images are outstanding as I type with envy and admiration for his work.
+Mistakes made by Jimmy Nelson do not change the beauty and artistry of his images.
+They are outstanding as I type with envy and admiration for his work.

 Photographer Jimmy Nelson documented 35 unique tribes in 44 countries around the world.
 He shares his stories about the connections he made and the lessons he has learned from these travels.